Skip to main content

 Calculating income on smart phone

-This is dependent on your career plans.
+This depends on your career plans.
 If you want to enter one of the careers listed above, it could be a problem.
 Otherwise, it should not impact your future income.

-However, if you are planning to sell assets during your IVA, you may have to put some or all of the income from the sale into debt payments.
+However, if you are planning to sell assets during your IVA, you may have to put some or all of the income from the sale towards debt payments.
+Your Insolvency Practitioner will guide you through how any windfalls or pay rises are handled during the arrangement.

 How will an IVA affect your possessions and assets?